henriquehbr/docker-commitlint/README.md

 ## Usage

-In order to lint your commit messages, you must create a `pre-commit` Git hook script, just like the one below:
+In order to lint your commit messages, you must create a `commit-msg` Git hook script, just like the one below:

 ```sh